p2pu/p2pu-website/_topics/web-design-and-computer-programming.md

 ---
-title: Web Design & Computer Programming
+title: Computer Programming
 img: web-design-and-computer-programming.png
-excerpt:
+excerpt: <p>
 links:
   - title: MDN Web Docs
     description: All parts of MDN (docs and the site itself) are created by an open community of developers.
 This site contains tutorials and resources related to HTML, CSS, and Javascript.